 7.12.2.
-Topology Hiding - Windstream
+Topology Hiding - Level 3

-For the compliance test, topology hiding profile SP-General was created for Windstream.
-This profile will be applied to traffic from the Avaya SBCE to Windstream.
+For the compliance test, topology hiding profile SP-General was created for Level 3.
+This profile will be applied to traffic from the Avaya SBCE to Level 3.
 When creating the profile, configure the parameters as follows:

-- Set Header to the header whose host part of the URI is to be modified. - Set Criteria to IP/Domain to indicate that the host part should be modified if it is an IP address or a domain. - Set Replace Action to Auto for all headers.
+- Set Header to the header whose host part of the URI is to be modified. - Set Criteria to IP/Domain to indicate that the host part should be modified if it is an IP address or a domain. - Set Replace Action to Auto for all headers except Request-Line, From and To.
+Set the Replace Action for the Request-Line and To headers to Next Hop which is the IP address of the Level 3 SIP server.
+Set the Replace Action for the From header to Signaling Interface which is the IP address of the public interface of the Avaya SBCE.